Andreas512514/Network-Services/smb.md

 # SMBClient
 Because we're trying to access an SMB share, we need a client to access resources on servers.
-We will be using SMBClient because it's part of the default samba suite.<br>
+We will be using SMBClient because it's part of the default samba suite.<br><br>

 Syntax: smbclient //[IP]/[SHARE] -U [USERNAME] -p [PORT]